|

 t

 has positional variants.
-It is t~tin
+It is t ~t in

 the word-final position in a morphological canstruction and